zdravkov/kendo-docs/api/javascript/dataviz/ui/diagram.md

 ### connections.hover.stroke.color `String` *(default: "#70CAFF")*

 Defines the highlight color when the pointer is hovering over the connection.

-### connections.startCap `String` *(default: "FilledCircle")*

-The start cap (arrow, head or decoration) of the connection:

-* "none": no cap
-* "ArrowStart": a filled arrow
-* "FilledCircle": a filled circle

-### connections.endCap `String` *(default: "ArrowEnd")*

-The start cap (arrow, head or decoration) of the connection:

-* "none": no cap
-* "ArrowEnd": a filled arrow
-* "FilledCircle": a filled circle

-Note that you can also use the "ArrowStart" for the endCap but its direction will be inversed.

 ### connections.points `Array`